AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect.md

 ## Step 1C: Create a folder and turn on AVEVA Data Hub

 Begin by creating a folder for AVEVA Data Hub.
-A folder is an organizational unit used to partition data.
+A *folder* is an organizational unit used to partition data.
 They are analogous to folders in a traditional tree explorer.

-Within AVEVA Data Hub, you can switch between AVEVA Connect folders by changing _namespaces_, which are what Connect folders are known as in Data Hub.
+Within AVEVA Data Hub, folders map one-to-one with _namespaces_, which is the AVEVA Data Hub term for a folder.
+Folders and namespaces are synonymous.

 For information and best practices and best practices on folders, see <xref:ccNamespaces> and <xref:bpNamespaces>.

-For instruction on creating a folder and enabling AVEVA Data Hub, see <xref:create-folders>
+For instruction on creating a folder and enabling AVEVA Data Hub, see <xref:create-folders>.